econia-labs/econia-v5/doc/architecture-specification.md

 ### Eviction

-1. Markets `SHALL` permit a fixed number of orders per side, for example 1000.
+1. Markets `SHALL` permit a fixed tree height per side, for example 5.
 1. Orders `SHALL` be evicted if the ratio formed by their price and the best ask or bid price exceeds a fixed value, for example 10.
-1. When an order is placed, the head and tail of the book for the given side `SHALL` be checked, and evicted if they are below the minimum post size for the market.
-1. Eviction from anywhere in the price-time queue `MAY` be incentivized via an eviction bounty program via a public API, where bounty hunters are paid a fixed amount of the remaining collateral available on an evictable order, for example 5 basis points, deposited straight to the bounty hunter's primary fungible asset store.
+1. Eviction from anywhere in the price-time queue `SHALL` be enabled via a public API available outside of order posting.
+1. Public eviction APIs `MAY` be incentivized via an eviction bounty for a fixed amount of the remaining collateral available on an evictable order, for example 5 basis points, deposited straight to the eviction executor's market account.
+If bounties are available, they `SHALL` be assessed on either all evictions or none, including those instigated by order posts, such that orders at the back of the price-time queue are not immune from bounty loss.
+1. Should a bounty not be implemented for fear of promoting adversarial behaviors, eviction stewardship for the middle of the price-time queue `MAY` be implemented as a duty good, whereby oracle operations that access order book state, for example, (or even those that do not) are required to randomly scan the order book for the given market and evict orders as needed.
+1. When an order is placed, the head and tail of the book for the given side `MAY` be checked, and evicted if market eviction criteria are met to ensure that eviction is at least checked during tree grow operations.

 ### Oracle queries